dmorse/pscfpp/README.md

 ## Dependencies

-The PSCF source code is written in a combination of C++ and (for the GPU accelerated program) Cuda, and must be compiled from source.
+The PSCF source code is written in a combination of C++ and (for the GPU accelerated program) CUDA, and must be compiled from source.
 The package was developed on linux and and Mac OS X operating systems using standard unix utilities, and is designed to run on these systems.
 To compile linux-like software on a Mac, you must first